alexharkess/tosr/README.md

 By default I change the rownames to "Genus species", but you can turn this behavior off by specifying ```rows_as_species=FALSE```

 Now we can attach some of this data to a tree.
-Let's download a large Solanaceae tree first:
+Let's download a large Solanaceae tree and read it using ape's ```read.tree()``` function:

 ```r
 library(RCurl)